-If the Friends instead asked, "What will you do to increase funding for the city parks?" then the questionnaire would be biased, because it would suggest what answer the organization would prefer to hear.
+If the Friends instead asked, "What will you do to increase funding for the city parks?" then the questionnaire would be biased, because it would suggest

-- The Progressive Forum poses a broad range of questions to candidates for U.S. Senator, asking for a single-word answer: "Support" or "Oppose" - o "Do you support a woman's right to choose to have an abortion?" - o "Will you oppose repeal of the Endangered Species Act?" - o "Do you favor cutting school lunch funds?"
+- The Progressive Forum poses a broad range of questions to candidates for U.S. Senator, asking for a single-word answer: "Support" or "Oppose" - o "Do you support a woman's right to choose to have an abortion?" - "Will you oppose repeal of the Endangered Species Act?" - o "Do you favor cutting school lunch funds?"